luisalvarez246/infra-as-code-lab-exercises-lcay/Session_6_Terraform_Cloud_and_Pipelines/README.md

 ### Architecture Diagram

 Users connect to the application through a public facing load balancer which has a target of an ECS task container which resides in the private subnets spread across two AZs.
 In this session we're adding a GitHub IAM Role which GitHub Actions assumes using OIDC to authenticate with AWS.
-You'll create a GitHub Action to deploy and destroy the AWS infrastructure as well as another GitHub Acion to deploy the application to the ECS service.
+You'll create a GitHub Action to deploy and destroy the AWS infrastructure as well as another GitHub Action to deploy the application to the ECS service.

 ![Architecture diagram](../images/AWS_Architecture_Session_6.png)